Tejashri-Taral/RouterSimulator/README.md

 - Interactive Swing GUI for input/output
 - Packet forwarding result shown clearly (Forwarded or Dropped)
 - CLI version also available (optional)

+## 🌐 How Routing Works

+When a router receives a data packet, it looks at the **destination IP address** and decides where to forward the packet.
+It does this using a **routing table**.

+### Routing Steps:

+1. **Convert IP to Binary:**
+   Both destination IP and routing table entries are converted into binary format.

+2. **Match with Subnet Mask:**
+   Using the subnet mask, the router compares the destination IP with the entries in the table.

+3. **Longest Prefix Match:**
+   It chooses the route with the longest matching prefix bits (most specific match).

+4. **Forward or Drop:**
+   - If a match is found → forward to the `next hop`
+   - If not → packet is dropped